oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

   -e Also create the resources in the generated YAML files, optional.
   -v Validate the existence of persistentVolumeClaim, optional.
   -n Encryption key for encrypting passwords in the WDT model and properties files, optional.
+  -b Value to be used in the buildNetwork parameter when invoking WebLogic Image Tool, optional.
   -h Help
 ```